rwhetten/DeepSeqAnalysis/docs/source/course-schedule.rst

-			**Class meetings are in Room 6117 Jordan Hall from 8:30 to 10:20 am on Mondays, Wednesdays, and Fridays.**
+			**Class meetings are hosted as zoom meetings from 8:30 to 10:20 am on Mondays, Wednesdays, and Fridays.**

 				The `Biostar Handbook <https://www.biostarhandbook.com/>`_ is a resource for much of the reading.